 A belly in a sewer line can also develop because of improper grading.
 Sewer lines should slope downward and use gravity to regulate flow and move waste away from your home.
 Bellies can occur with any sewer pipe material, but typically happen in less rigid types of pipe.

 To help prevent bellies, proper planning and installation are required.
-If we recommend a sewer line replacement, Go Direct makes sure the ground is compacted, the right materials are used, and the correct slope is established.
+A belly in sewer line repair may require a sewer line replacement.
+Go Direct makes sure the ground is compacted, the right materials are used, and the correct slope is established.
 Crushed rock, gravel, or sand are typically used to meet code in your metro Denver municipality.